Ludwig Klages: Early life

 Klages was born on 10 December 1872, in Hannover, Germany, the son of Friedrich Ferdinand Louis Klages, a businessman and former military officer, and wife Marie Helene née Kolster.
 In 1878, his sister Helene Klages was born and the two shared a strong bond throughout their lives.
 In 1882, when Klages was nine years old, his mother died.
 The death is thought to have been the result of pneumonia.
 Klages had begun attending school at the Lyceum am Georgsplatz (later called the Kaiser-Wilhelm-und-Ratsgymnasium) in Hannover, when his aunt, Ida Kolster, soon came to live with them to help raise the children, in keeping with the dying mother's request.
-Klages' early education was marked by a traditional emphasis on the classics and humanities.
+Klages's early education was marked by a traditional emphasis on the classics and humanities.
 He quickly developed a strong interest in both prose and poetry writing, as well as in Greek and Germanic antiquity.
 His relationship with his father was strained by the latter's strictness and will to discipline him.
 Nevertheless, attempts to forbid Klages from writing poetry were unsuccessful by both his teachers and parents.

 Klages developed an intense childhood friendship with classmate Theodor Lessing, with whom he shared many passionate interests.
-Klages fought to maintain their friendship in spite of his father's anti-semitism.
+Klages fought to maintain their friendship in spite of his father's antisemitism.
 According to Lessing, "Ludwig's father did not view his son's fraternization with 'Juden' as acceptable."
 In 1891, Klages completed his Abitur-level schooling and continued to Leipzig University, where he began his studies in physics and chemistry.
 His father had instructed him to pursue a career in industrial chemistry.
 He took two semesters at Leipzig, during 1891–1892, then one semester at the Technische Hochschule Hannover (now the University of Hannover), during 1892–1893.